mekeetsa/NetHomeServer/server-install/src/site/drivers/windows/JeeLink/readme.txt

-This is a small package for downloading the OpenNetHome firmware to a JeeLink Classic USB-Stick.
+This is a small package for uploading the OpenNetHome firmware to a JeeLink Classic USB-Stick.
 The firmware installation on the JeeLink has to be made from a Windows PC, but after that you can use the JeeLink as a transmitter form OpenNetHome on Windows, Linux and OSX.On Linux and OSX you do not have to iinstall any serial drivers.